davidlattimore/davidlattimore.github.io/working-on-rust-iteration-time.md

 hyperfine --warmup 2 --prepare 'touch src/main.rs' 'cargo build'
 ```

+If you don't have hyperfine, see the [hyperfine](https://github.com/sharkdp/hyperfine) repository
+for installation instructions.

 ## Diagnosing unexpected rebuilds of dependencies

 If you're frequently seeing cargo rebuild your dependencies when you've only changed your crate, it